Are you looking to discover a new, modern author? Check out this list of the best 21st century authors to discover.

 Reading is far from dead in the 21st century.
 Though ebooks are on the rise and an increasing number of authors are turning to this platform, books, whether in print or in digital format, continue to make their impact.
 From works written for young people to impressive pieces that delve into deep political topics, the best authors of the 21st century are not afraid to take on hard topics in their writing.

-If you are looking to enjoy a new, up-and-coming writer, there are several on this list that fit the bill nicely.
+If you want to enjoy a new, up-and-coming writer, several on this list fit the bill nicely.
 Find one that has the type of book you want to read, and dig in.
 Soon you may discover a new favorite writer.
 They might even inspire you to become an author!